Skip to main content Skip to bottom nav

 A UK charity that researches lung conditions and provides guidance and support for those affected by lung conditions and breathing difficulties.
 Find out more on the British Lung Foundation website.

-Our Community Choir meets weekly via Zoom, singing a mix of opera, classical, popular, folk and world music.
-Come and give it a go!
+We need your voice!
+Our Glasgow-based Community Choir meets weekly, singing a mix of opera, classical, popular, folk and world music.

 Read more about Opera On Screen